 The two main types of allergy tests are skin tests and blood tests:

-- With a skin prick or scratch test, the skin is scratched or pricked with a tiny bit of liquid extract of an allergen (such as pollen or food).
+- A skin test (also called a scratch test) is the most common allergy test.
+With this test, the doctor or nurse will put a tiny bit of an allergen (like pollen or food) on the skin, then prick the outer layer of skin or make a small scratch on the skin.
 If the area swells up and becomes red (like a mosquito bite), the test is said to be positive, meaning that the child is allergic to that substance.
 Skin testing allows the doctor to see within about 15 minutes if a child is allergic to the substances tested.

 - A blood test may be used if a skin test can't be done.
 It takes a few days to get the results of blood tests.